nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `exit`

+#### Clear data:

+Format: `clear`

+This is a one-shot way of removing all data stored in MyInsuRec.
+Only clear when you are sure you do not need the data anymore, or else make a [backup](#backup-data).

+Example usage:
+* Clearing default data shipped with MyInsuRec
+* Restarting the app from an empty version

 ### 3.5 Others

 #### 3.5.1 Saving the data

-MyInsuRec data are saved in the hard disk automatically after any command that changes the data.
+MyInsuRec data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### 3.5.2 Editing the data file